 In 2014 Baldoni started the annual Carnival of Love with a mission to improve the way the Los Angeles community views and interacts those experiencing homelessness.
 To support his work on Skid Row, he started the Wayfarer Foundation, which supports his work breaking the cycle of homelessness and supporting individuals facing terminal illness.

-What does it take internally -- in the way we deal with our thoughts, emotions and stories -- that helps us to thrive in a complex and chaotic world?
+What does it take internally, in the way we deal with our thoughts, emotions and stories, for us to thrive in a complex and changing world?
+How we respond to these inner experiences drives our actions, careers, relationships, happiness, health -- everything that matters in our lives.
 Susan David became fascinated by this question through first-hand experience of loss and resilience, while growing up in a country in which hate was legislated: apartheid South Africa.
-David's profound and insightful work teaches us that life's beauty is inseparable from its fragility.

-David holds a PhD in the psychology of emotions, is an award-winning Harvard Medical School psychologist, and is one of the world’s leading management thinkers.
-Her new book Emotional Agility describes the psychological skills critical to thriving in times of complexity and change.
-She is a frequent contributor to the Harvard Business Review, New York Times, Washington Post, Wall Street Journal and a regular guest on national radio and television.
-Susan is CEO of Evidence Based Psychology, Harvard Medical School faculty and a co-founder of the Institute of Coaching.
-Described as "a powerful speaker, visionary thinker and inspirational personality," Susan is an unwavering believer in the power of people to bring the best of who they are to themselves, their children, their organizations and their communities.
+David holds a PhD in the psychology of emotions, is an award-winning Harvard Medical School psychologist, and is ranked as one of the world's leading management thinkers.
+Her #1 Wall Street Journal bestselling book, Emotional Agility, describes the psychological skills critical to thriving in times of complexity and change.
+David is CEO of Evidence Based Psychology, on Harvard Medical School faculty, and a co-founder of the Institute of Coaching.
+Described as "a powerful speaker, visionary thinker and inspirational personality," she is an unwavering believer in the power of people to bring the best of who they are to themselves, their children, their organizations and their communities.

-Leah Chase, named the "Queen of Creole Cuisine," has been the executive chef at Dooky Chase Restaurant in New Orleans since the 1940's.
-A longtime advocate for civil rights, her restaurant was a meeting place for the Freedom Riders and prominent civil rights activists, and one of the first places in the segregated south where blacks and whites could dine together.
-A lifelong resident of Louisiana, she is a patron of local artists, amassing a distinguished collection of African-American art displayed at Dooky Chase.
-The chef is widely considered to be a pioneer of soul food and an icon of American cooking.
+Leah Chase, known as the "Queen of Creole Cuisine," was the executive chef at Dooky Chase Restaurant in New Orleans from the 1940's until her death in 2019.
+A longtime advocate for civil rights, her restaurant was a meeting place for the Freedom Riders and prominent civil rights activists -- and one of the first places in the segregated south where blacks and whites could dine together.
+A lifelong resident of Louisiana, Chase was a patron of local artists, amassing a distinguished collection of African-American art displayed at Dooky Chase.
+She is widely considered to be a pioneer of soul food and an icon of American cooking.

 Dr. Musimbi Kanyoro is president and CEO of Global Fund for Women, one of the world’s leading publicly-supported foundations for gender equality.
 During her time at the Global Fund for Women, Kanyoro has seen the organization award nearly $150 million in grantmaking.